PietroLiuzzo/Aristodemo/README.md

 * loughi.xsl produces the page with the map, the map javascript and the pelagios rdf output
-* persone.xsl produces the people index page, and the snap rdf output found in the RDF folder There are other xslt which I initially copied here which where not yet useful. the bibliography is handled pointing to Zotero, but this is also a modification to the epidoc example xslt on my local drive
+* persone.xsl produces the people index page, and the snap rdf output found in the RDF folder There are other xslt which I initially copied here which where not yet useful. the bibliography is handled pointing to [Zotero API](https://www.zotero.org/support/dev/web_api/v2/start), but this is also a modification to the epidoc example xslt on my local drive.

 ### Layout and Graphic
 This is fully [Bootstrap](http://getbootstrap.com/) stuff, the carousel theme, sligthly adapted.
 The dist folder contains a copy of what I needed downloading the repo.
 I have created with this html a template within the [epidoc example XSLT](https://sourceforge.net/p/epidoc/wiki/Stylesheets/) and used the same to produce the static pages.
 The table sorting function used in persone.html is done using [Tablesorter 2.0](http://tablesorter.com/docs/)